Magickbase/gwscan-discord-bot/README.md

 ### Introduction to GwScan Public API Service

-[GwScan](https://www.gwscan.com/) is a blockchain explorer delivering data from Godwoken, backed by GwScan public API Service, a set of infrastructure to provide a robust access to Godwoken, leaving developers to focus on their own products and to be a buidler.
+[GwScan](https://www.gwscan.com/) is a blockchain explorer delivering data from Godwoken, backed by GwScan public API Service, a set of infrastructure to provide robust access to Godwoken, leaving developers to focus on their own products and to be a buidler.

 ### Why you should build your application based on GwScan Public API Service

-GwScan Public API provides a set of well-grained APIs for DApp developers and concealled obscure concepts derived from Godwoken.
+GwScan Public API provides a set of well-grained APIs for DApp developers and concealed obscure concepts derived from Godwoken.
 It exposes APIs in GraphQL, which is more flexible and friendly for application development.

 ### Quickstart